Code-Boneyard/Angular-Firedash/README.md

 We try not to reinvent the wheel, so Active Admin is built with other open source projects:

-Tool / Version        | Description
+Tool / Version :floppy_disk:      | Description
 --------------------- | -----------
 NodeJS                | Ruby -> HTML, just like that.
 NPM                   | Powerful, extensible user authentication